-The Good Kind, led by Tim McDiarmid of Tim the Girl culinary company, is a 20 seat cafe which also specializes in grab-and-go breakfast, lunch, dinner and snack items; large and small-scale catering; and weekly meal delivery.
+The Good Kind, led by Tim McDiarmid of Tim the Girl culinary company, specializes fresh, comfort food.
+Our menu includes grab-and-go and dine-in lunch, dinner and snack items.
+Food served at The Good Kind is made with responsibly grown ingredients that reflect the season’s freshest bounty.
 The Good Kind builds on Tim the Girl’s vision of providing the San Antonio community with food that is clean, nourishing, sustainable and delicious.
 It’s The Good Kind of food you can enjoy daily.

 In the hands of Tim McDiarmid, even the most rustic vegetables transform into alluring, delicious and sexy creations.
 This world traveler, Canadian by birth and San Antonian by choice, produces culinary and artistic creations that fit perfectly with any type of event or business.
 A seemingly simple dish she created for a coffee shop, avocado toast, combines a buttery lushness with a crisp heartiness and ties them together with a touch of cumin, sea salt and a drizzle of olive oil.
 In less than a year, that dish turned into an obsession for much of San Antonio.

 Fresh produce provides the base and inspiration for her range of culinary creations, which include influences from Greece, Turkey, Spain, Italy, Morocco, as well as Portugal and Mexico.
 Her skill in evoking complex taste sensations from only a few ingredients began in Western Canada, evolved through her travels in markets around the world and during nearly two decades in Brooklyn, New York.